GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 ## Naming Conventions When Moving or Installating Different Sensors

+Sites are associated with stations at the start of data collection from the site.
+Data collection is from a datalogger, which is connected to a sensor.

 When a sensor is moved at a station or a new sensor is installed, the station and location code describing that installation follows these conventions:

 1. If the sensor is of the same type and in the same position as the previous sensor, neither station nor location code changes.
 1. If the sensor is of a different type but in the same position as the previous sensor, the station code remains the same but the location code changes .
 1. If the sensor is more than 1 m from the position of the previous sensor, the station code remains the same but the location code changes.
 1. If the sensor is more than 200 m from the position of the previous sensor, the station code changes.
-Here a new station may need to be made with a new set of location codes.
+Here a new station may need to be made with a new set of location codes describing data collection at the station.

 These conventions reflect GeoNet's understanding of the purpose of its seismic station and location codes.
 Where location codes are used to distinguish between different sensor types or positions at a station, station codes are used to distinguish between the different nodes of a sensor network.
 What makes a station distinct is the relationship of its data to that of other stations in the same network.
 What makes a station continuous is the relationship of its data to that recorded previously at the same station.
  When a sensor position or type changes, we cannot assume its data is comparable to what was produced previously under the same location or station code.
 Our conventions try to capture those sensor changes that alter a station or site's data beyond the point of comparability or continuity.

 These conventions are ultimately used at the discretion of the person(s) responsible for the metadata describing equipment changes.
 If, for example, a sensor moved less than 200 m but the geologic or local site conditions changed substantially, a new station may be established to reflect this change.

+### Borehole Naming Conventions

+Sensors in a borehole invoke a special set of naming conventions.

+For borehole sensors, the station code will always be the same regardless of sensor position in the borehole, so long as the sensor is in the borehole.
+However, the location code changes as normal; for sensor position changes of more than 1 metre, the location code changes; for sensor type changes, the location code changes.

+Sensors at the surface adjacent to boreholes are covered by these special conventions; borehole surface sensors are considered borehole sensors regarding naming conventions.

 ## Channel Codes